 Administering water to babies (gripe water or otherwise) also goes against the thinking that infants should only be given breastmilk or formula until they’re six months old—a position taken by the World Health Organization.

-Burping your baby after feeds can help prevent gas from developing, so even if your baby drifts to sleep while being fed, considering waking them up to burb before settling them back down to sleep.
+Burping your baby after feedings can help prevent gas from developing, so even if your baby drifts to sleep while being fed, consider waking them up before settling them back down to sleep.
+Placing your child onto or against the shoulder while burping can also help them release any trapped gas as your shoulder gently presses against their tummy.SelectStock/ Getty Images

 If you’re bottle-feeding your baby, it might help to change the style of nipple to one that's a slower flow.